 In the case of computer system units, refurbishment poses a greater problem.
-Computers that are sold as refurbished by the original manufacturer are typically new and unused items that required re-packaging.
-Examples include refurbished computers sold by HP and Dell.
+Computers that are sold as refurbished by the original manufacturer are typically new and unused items that required re-packaging. view more information related to computer science and best configuration for computer and laptops.
 These can be an excellent value and typically contain all new or unused parts.

 However, there are some sources for refurbished computer systems that have been returned after years of use and are re-sold.
 A common source for these used computers is from corporate upgrades or lease returns.